 Disclaimer: This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-I made a DIY button-up shirt with flattering princess seams.
-It’s an old pattern in my stash, but a goodie.
+I’ve made many DIY button-up shirts with princess seams.
+I used an old pattern in my stash, but a goodie.

-I’ll tell you all about the pattern, materials, my process, and share photos.
-You might end up adding this top to your wardrobe too.
+I’ll tell you about the materials used, my process, and share photos.
+You might add this top to your wardrobe too.

 Simplicity S2447 Shirt Pattern